-The BPM is also found in the top right hand corner, you can click on the BPM value and drag up to increase the playback speed or swipe down to decrease the value.
-If no BPM value is set, you need to find the track within Serato’s main library and double click on the BPM field to manually set it.
+The BPM is also found in the top right-hand corner.
+You can click on the BPM value and drag up to increase the playback speed or swipe down to decrease the value.
+If no BPM value is set, you need to find the track within Serato’s main library and double click on the BPM field to set it manually.

-f no BPM value is set, you need to find the track within Serato’s main library and double click on the BPM field to manually set it.
+If no BPM value is set, you need to find the track within Serato’s main library and double click on the BPM field to set it manually.

 The Advanced Settings

-To access the advanced settings for each sample, click the cog icon in the lower right hand side.
-Once inside the advanced settings we are faced with more settings to fine tune each sample
+To access the advanced settings for each sample, click the cog icon in the lower right-hand side.
+Once inside the advanced settings, we are faced with more choices to fine-tune each sample.

-The first of the new settings available is the gain control, here we can increase or lower the gain on the given sample.
-Try not to use this as a volume control as that is still accessible on the right hand side, this is just for fine tuning any sample that may be clipping or on the quiet side.
-Next to the gain control we have a mute function, great for muting individual samples whilst leaving the rest of the sampler active.
+The first of the new settings available is gain control.
+Here we can increase or lower the gain on the given sample.
+Try not to use this as a volume control as that is still accessible on the right-hand side.
+This is just for fine-tuning any sample that may be clipping or on the quiet side.
+Next to the gain control, we have a mute function, great for muting individual samples whilst leaving the rest of the Sampler active.

 The key lock or pitch and time icon once activated allows DJ’s to increase or decrease the playback speed of the sample without changing its pitch.
-This is particularly helpful if you intend on using sync or changing the playback speed as it makes the change less obvious to the listener.
-The – and + icons are nudge controls, these allow you to momentarily speed up or slow down the playback of a sample to help nudge it into time with a playing deck.
-Ideal for DJ’s wanting to playback entire tracks in the sample, using it as an extra deck.
+This is particularly helpful if you intend on using sync or changing the playback speed as it makes the change less evident to the listener.
+The – and + icons are nudge controls.
+These allow you to momentarily speed up or slow down the playback of a sample to help nudge it into time with a playing deck.
+Ideal for DJ’s wanting to play full tracks in the Sampler.
+Using it as an extra deck.

-The final control is a drop box which will usually show the word “start”.
+The final control is a drop-down menu which will usually show the word “start”.
 This box sets the start point for each sample.
-So with one shot samples you will usually only have the option for start.
-However if you drag in a track that you have set Hot Cues and Saved Loops, you can select these and play the sample from there.
-The saved loops will automatically activate the loop sample option, great for making one shot samples from existing tracks in your library!
+So with one-shot samples, you will often only have the option start.
+However, if you drag in a track that you have set Hot Cues and Saved Loops, you can select these and play the sample from there.
+The saved loops will automatically activate the loop sample option, great for making one-shot samples from existing tracks in your library!